 Students have the option of extending their degree by studying abroad for one year.
 The BA (Hons) (Criminology) (International) Pathway is a four-year programme which enables students to study abroad for a year in an approved University outside Ireland.
-Information can be found here https://www.ucc.ie/admin/registrar/calendar/arts/art042.html
+Information can be found here.

-3.2 What are modules?
+3.2 What are modules and credits?